nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Principles

-- 1.02.P1) The right of individuals to receive the benefits of the health care system with
+- 1.02.P1) The right of individuals to receive the benefits of the health care system with respect and dignity.

-- 1.02.P2) spect and dignity.

-- 1.02.P3) The state’s responsibility to provide disease prevention and treatment health

-- 1.02.P4) rvices to citizens without discrimination.
+- 1.02.P2) The state’s responsibility to provide disease prevention and treatment health services to citizens without discrimination.

-- 1.02.P5) Promotion of health, disease prevention, and preventive health care.
+- 1.02.P3) Promotion of health, disease prevention, and preventive health care.

-- 1.02.P6) Health services that meet global standards.
+- 1.02.P4) Health services that meet global standards.

-- 1.02.P7) Protection of patients’ rights and safety.
+- 1.02.P5) Protection of patients’ rights and safety.

 #### Activities